Training with the Nottingham Centre for Mindfulness

 NCM has been providing mindfulness training since 2010, and graduates of these are running mindfulness-based courses across the UK.
 The Foundation Training now includes an online mindfulness retreat and a period of supervised practice, providing graduates with additional support and development of teaching skills as they begin to offer MBCT to their participants.

 The foundation course aims to develop skills in delivering MBCT and is designed to meet key training requirements needed for Registration with the British Association of Mindfulness-based Approaches (BAMBA).
+This supports trainees to meet the good practice guidelines:

 The training includes